John Parker Lead Pastor

 Kim Clark Herndon High School Coordinator

-Kim grew up right here in Oviedo, FL, with her parents and younger brother Chris (she’s lived in the same house her entire life!).
+Kim grew up right here in Oviedo, FL, with her parents and younger brother Chris.
 She and her brother are best friends who are close in age and like to pass themselves off as twins—and most people believe it!
 Kim is a hospitality management grad from University of Central Florida and discovered through Young Life how much she loves student ministry.

 After five years attending Summit, Kim joined the staff in June 2013.
 As the High School Coordinator, she organizes The Edge every week, cares for her volunteer leaders, and has the privilege of developing relationships with high school girls and showing them the love of Christ.